vliegenthart/coner_interactive_viewer/README.md

-# coner_feedback_analyser
+# coner_interactive_viewer
-Coner Collaborative NER Pipeline Component to analyse user feedback
+Coner Interactive Viewer: Visualise and interact with highlighted terms in PDF documents